Migrating My Blog From Wordpress To Gatsby - Part 2

 So I downloaded Manu's source code from Github and got to work.
 After a lot of tinkering, hacking, slicing, dicing and creating, I had whipped Manu's original into something a little more my own.
 Couldn't have done it without all of the original hard work being made available for use on Github though which is an amazing act of generosity to help further the community and learning of other developers.
 Thank you Manu Wieser!

-Old world meets new world. permalink
+Old world meets new world.

 Porting over my own content from the Wordpress site was a time-sink but a necessary evil.
 Peter Akkies had written an excellent blog post on exporting your Wordpress posts to Gatsby markdown which pointed me in the direction of the Wordpress-to-Hugo exporter plug-in.